Ehyiah/ux-quill/README.md

 Symfony UX Bundle implementing the Quill JS Wysiwyg https://quilljs.com/

-If you need a easy to use WYSIWYG (with no complex configuration) into a symfony project this is what you need.
+If you need an easy-to-use WYSIWYG (with no complex configuration) into a symfony project, this is what you need.

 It comes with some extra features out of the box like image uploading to custom endpoint instead of base64 only.

-2.x.x tags cover the new Quill v2

-1.x.x tags cover the Quill v1.3.7 (no maintained)

 * [Installation](#installation)